An event every day that begins at 9:00am, repeating until October 12, 2018

 Contact Alice Kirsch at firstname.lastname@example.org or 256-512-0148 for assistance.

+SOLD OUT!
 Monday & Tuesday (Oct 8th and 9th) – Do you like to solve puzzles and riddles?
 Then come have fun learning about the Victorian scavenger hunt called Letterboxing, Orienteering with a compass, and the high-tech scavenger hunt using GPS technology called Geocaching.
 We will learn the history of these 3 activities and then try our luck hunting for the Burritt Letterbox, our Burritt Geocache, and hiking our trail.
 Each camper will make a letterbox log book and stamp, find a geocache treasure, and make an autumn leaf animal.
 These two days promise lots of outdoor activities and fun!

+SOLD OUT!
 Wednesday, Thursday, & Friday (Oct 10th-12th) – Come join our Autumn Adventures and learn why and how leaves change colors, make your own hiking stick, learn the American history of corn, make a corn shuck toy and much more.
 On Thursday we will use our hiking sticks as the Huntsville Audubon Society leads a hike they call Bug Out.
 Insects are a very important food source for birds, especially baby birds.
 Visit the small, fascinating world of bugs as we hike the trail and investigate, track, capture, identify and release a variety of insects.
 Campers will enjoy lots of fresh air and open spaces as we make autumn crafts, hike our nature trails, and explore the historic park and outdoor playgrounds.